Lasers

-Laser safety begins with laser users of Class 3B and Class 4 laser taking the Laser Safety Basic Training.
+Laser safety begins with training!
+All users of Class 3B and Class 4 lasers must take Laser Safety Basic Training.
 The laser user must then be trained for lab-specific procedures by the lab director (faculty/lab managers/supervisors) or laser safety supervisor.

 Standard Operating Procedures, Guidelines, and Manuals